-Another note.
-Yes, another note about the diseases going around your kids’ school.
-Whooping Cough.
+Another email.
+Yes, another email about the diseases going around your kids’ school.
+Croup.
 Strep.
 Flu.
-RSV.
-Just seeing the words is enough to send mamas and dadas into a panic.
-The CDC announced that RSV results in an average of 57,527 hospitalizations among children under five each year in the United States.
-So what do you do to help make sure your family is safe?
+Respiratory syncytial virus.
+Just reading the words is enough to send moms and dads into a panic.
+The CDC announced that RSV results in an average of 57,527 hospitalizations among kids five and under each year in the US.
+So how do you help make sure your family is safe?

 Understand Indoor Air Pollution

-- Pollutant sources (cleaning solutions, inadequately maintained or dirty heating and cooling or humidification systems, tobacco, etc)
+- Pollutants (cleaning solutions, inadequately maintained or dirty heating and cooling or humidification devises, tobacco, etc)

 So all this info – what is it for?
 What do you do?
-How can you make sure you and your little ones aren’t breathing contaminated, disease-inducing air?
+How can you make sure you and your kiddos aren’t breathing contaminated, disease-inducing air?

 Luckily, we have options.

 Have you ever been irate and had to bite your tongue to keep from saying something regrettable ?
 That’s a filter.
 Have you ever used water from the refrigerator dispenser and had your thirst immediately satisfied?
 That’s the filter.
 Filters keep toxicity in check and avoid miserable consequences.
 You filter your words for amity, you filter your water for health, why not filter your air?

 Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a family member with a low immune system or someone who’s highly susceptible to sickness.
 Even if there aren’t any respiratory issues in your family, you’ll be very surprised by the almost instant change from a standard air filter to a High Efficiency one.

 If you’re not interested in such a high-grade air filtration system, there are many other options to help clean your family’s air.
 From regular air cleaners to electronic air cleaners, see below to help determine which air filtration and purification system is right for your home.